xmadhk/cohere-chatbot-pdf-chroma/README.md

-# Cohere, LangChain & Chroma - Create a ChatGPT Chatbot for Your PDF Files
+## Cohere, LangChain & Chroma - Create a ChatGPT Chatbot for Your PDF Files

+### Introduction
 Use the new Cohere API to build a chatbot for multiple Large PDF files.

 This repository used  LangChain, Chroma, Typescript, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
 Chroma is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.